Vardominator/spectral-clustering/README.md

 ```

 ## Tasks
-- Argument parsing to include:
+- Argument parsing to specify clustering arguments (or just use a config file):
     - CSV File path
     - CSV delimiter (or write delimiter detector)
     - Number of clusters